jinwookh/advanced-programming-in-unix/chapter-5-standard-io/readme.md

 1. Fully buffered.
 In this case, actual I/O takes place when the standard I/O buffer is filled.
 Files residing on disk are normally fully buffered by the standard I/O library.
 The buffer used is usually obtained by one of the standard I/O functions calling malloc the first time I/O is performed on a stream.

    The term flush describes the writing of a standard I/O buffer.
-A buffer acn be flushed automatically by the standard I/O routines, such as when a buffer fills, or we can call the function fflush to flush a stream.
+A buffer can be flushed automatically by the standard I/O routines, such as when a buffer fills, or we can call the function fflush to flush a stream.
 Unfortunately, in the UNIX environment, flush means two different things.
 In terms of the standard I/O library, it means writing out the contents of a buffer, which may be partially filled.
 In terms of the terminal driver, such as the tcflush function in Chapter 18, it means to discard the data that's already stored in a buffer.

 2. Line buffered.
 In this case, the standard I/O library performs I/O when a newline character is encountered on input or output.
 This allows us to output a single character at a time(with the standard I/O fputc function), knowing that actual I/O will take place only when we finish writing each line.
 Line buffering is typically used on a stream when it referes to a terminal-standard input and standard output, for example.

    Line buffering comes with two caveats.
 First, the size of the buffer that the standard I/O library uses to collect each line is fixed, so I/O might take place if we fill this buffer before writing a newline.
 Second, whenever input is requested through the standard I/O library from either (a) an unbuffered stream or (b) a line-buffered stream (that requires data to be requested from the kernel), all line-buffered output streams are flushed.
 The reason for the qualifier on (b) is that the requested data may already be in the buffer, which doesn't require data to be read from the kernel.
 Obviously, any input from an unbuffered stream, item(a), requires data to be obtained from the kernel.

 3. Unbuffered.
 The standard I/O library does not buffer the characters.
 If we write 15 characters with the standard I/O fputs function, for example. we expect these 15 characters to be output as soon as possible, probably with the write function from Section 3.8.

    The standard error stream, for example , is normally unbuffered so that any error messages are displayed as quickly as possible, regardless of whether they contain a newline.

 # fmemopen exercise